Shanexpert/cavisson-ns-nd-integration-plugin/README.md

 Note : Plugin source code is hosted on [GitHub](https://github.com/jenkinsci/cavisson-ns-nd-integration-plugin).

-How to build and test
+How to Build and test
 =====================

 * Configure the plugin